-The first Seminole government achieved what many felt was impossible, bringing the chaos of new organization under control and the first monies into the tiny Tribal treasury.
-Thus began the modern era of the Seminole Tribe of Florida.
-The wise framers of the Seminole Constitution foresaw an economic prosperity far beyond the small-time tourism ventures - alligator wrestling shows, airboat rides, roadside arts and crafts booths, village tours - that had become the staple of individual and Tribal economy.
+Despite these fractures, the first Tribal Council and Board of Directors were able to work through the difficulties and build a lasting Tribal government, beginning the modern era of the Seminole Tribe of Florida.
+The authors of the Seminole Constitution foresaw an economic prosperity far beyond the burgeoning tourism ventures: alligator wrestling shows, airboat rides, roadside arts and crafts booths, and village tours that had become a staple of individual and Tribal economy.

 The next generation of Seminole leaders took firm advantage of the sovereign paths to economic prosperity.
 Businessmen merged their expertise with natural-born leaders to move the Seminole treasury far beyond the million dollar mark.
-Native linguists and communicators such as Betty Mae Jumper - first woman to be elected chairman of an American Indian tribe - were instrumental in guiding the suspicious community through the doorways of the new age of opportunity.
+Native linguists and communicators such as Betty Mae Jumper - the first woman to be elected chairman of an American Indian tribe - were instrumental in guiding the community through the doorways of the new age of opportunity.